thisisignitedoreo/wkv/README.md

 \- the more I think I've honestly struct gold.
 For all the programmers reading this
 \- have fun implmeneting this, for all the "programmers" - I do not want you to get your diaper messy, go ahead and rage about this on some forums. &gt;:)

+Seriously, the fact that REAL people that program FOR MONEY wrote this in the comments honestly makes me want to get replaced by AI.